LiquidIce95/Quant_Data_Platform/services_streaming_lane/ib_connector/source/src/main/scala/Algorithms/readme.md

 Testing for m=n! shows that it works for any offline sequence in such cases and for m=n!+1 or m=n!-1 the maximum difference between the total symbols between two entities does not exceed 1.
-However if m has a large distance to n! than this error rate (maximal differnce in symbols) grows very quickly.
+However if m has a large distance to n! than this error rate (maximal difference in symbols) grows very quickly.

-Thus this approach hits a hard limit:
+Even though it performs better on n up to 4, this approach hits a hard limit:

 > To reflect every possible offline ordering, the score table needs `n!` rows.